kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 {{< notice note >}}

-The path `/var/lib/docker` is mainly used to store the container data, and will gradually increase in size during use and operation.
+- The path `/var/lib/docker` is mainly used to store the container data, and will gradually increase in size during use and operation.
 In the case of a production environment, it is recommended that `/var/lib/docker` should mount a drive separately.

+- Only x86_64 CPUs are supported, and Arm CPUs are not fully supported at present.

 {{</ notice >}}